Newworldson

 Newworldson is a Canadian Christian pop/soul band based in St. Catharines, Ontario.
 Their musical style is very eclectic, but is principally soul music.
 The band is signed to Inpop Records and has toured extensively with the Newsboys.
-The band has toured in North America, Europe, and Australia and New Zealand.
+The band has toured in North America, Europe, Australia and New Zealand.

 History

 The band was formed in a jazz bar in downtown St. Catharines, Ontario, Canada and released its debut album, Roots Revolution, in 2005.

 Critical reception and charting

 Newworldson's Salvation Station was selected as one of the twenty best albums of 2008 by Cross Rhythms, while Christianity Today voted Salvation Station No. 3 on their list of Best Christian Albums of 2008.
 The album hit No. 26 on Billboard magazines's Top Heatseekers chart in 2008, and 34 on the Top Christian Albums chart.
 The band's third album is the self-titled Newworldson contained the single "There is a Way", which reached No. 2 on Billboard's Christian Songs chart on March 20, 2010.